Podcast Q & A (Revised March 2020)

 I was a local radio DJ from 2004-2017.
 My career took me to Vermont, Detroit and New Orleans.
 A number of things happened during that time that handicapped radio.
 While there are many hosts still doing incredible work every day, the vast majority of quality radio content has fallen precipitously.
 I could give a dissertation on this, but here are the top-level points:

 - Corporate Consolidation – Several large companies bought the majority of radio stations in this country.
 This started with the relaxed ownership caps of the Telecommunications Act of 1996.
 Several large companies bought up hundreds of stations in markets all over the country, which led to redundancies, layoffs, and homogenization of content.
+Also, these companies overpaid for these stations, leading to major cash flow issues as the economy slowed.

 - Voice Tracking – This was radio’s dirty little secret for a long time.
 As technology improved, DJ’s in one city could record a show that aired in another.
 I saw both sides of this coin, starting with when I was laid off due to budget cuts in Detroit.
 My show was replaced by a woman in California who didn’t know how to pronounce Michigan streets and towns.
 She’d never seen snow.
 Conversely, when I was in New Orleans, I frequently helped friends in other cities cover shows when their local people were sick or they were short-staffed.
-From my studio in the Crescent City, I did shows for Colorado Springs, Madison, Greenville and Detroit.
+From my studio in Louisiana, I did shows for Colorado Springs, Madison, Greenville and Detroit.
 I could “sound” more local by skimming the websites of the local TV stations, but I wasn’t physically there to experience the town.

 - Ratings System Changes – For a long time, we measured radio-listening on a diary-based system.
 Arbitron paid survey respondents a few dollars to write down which stations they listened to and how long.
 Technology improved, and the larger media markets moved to a “meter” system.
 Respondents would carry a “beeper” sized meter, and it would pick up audio embedded into the radio stations’ over-the-air signal.
 This system was more exact, as it measured minute-by-minute listening with less human error.
 The new system showed detailed evidence of “tune-out” when DJ’s talked too long.
 Soon we were told to “shut up and play the music,” but this idea had two fatal flaws: